Iowa College Becomes Battleground For Student Worker Unionization

 But the makeup of the NLRB has shifted, with Trump appointees sitting on the powerful board, and it's not clear whether the Columbia decision will stand.

-As Inside Higher Ed has reported, some student-worker unions have backed down in disputes with private colleges and universities, concerned that they'd lose their case before Trump's NLRB and set a precedent they'd rather avoid.
+As Inside Higher Ed has reported, some student-worker unions have backed down in disputes with private colleges and universities, concerned that they would lose their case before Trump's NLRB and set a precedent they would rather avoid.

 But students at Grinnell College are holding firm.